AdobeDocs/journey-optimizer.pt-BR/help/using/email/content-from-scratch.md

    <!--Once placed in the email, you cannot move nor remove your components unless there is already a content component or a fragment placed inside.
 This is not true in AJO - TBC?-->

-1. Adicionar quantos **[!UICONTROL Componentes da estrutura]** conforme necessário, e edite suas configurações no painel dedicado à direita.
+1. Adicionar quantos **[!UICONTROL Estruturas]** conforme necessário, e edite suas configurações no painel dedicado à direita.

    ![](assets/email_designer_structure_components.png)